m1t0/upnp2mrtg/README.md

 - install netcat
 - check successful operation of upnp2mrtg
 - modify your mrtg.cfg (add mrtg.cfg to your /etc/mrtg.cfg)
 - check if MRTG is configured properly: is mrtg started from cron? check for /etc/cron.d/mrtg or use

-        '''0-59/5 * * * *  /usr/bin/mrtg --logging /var/log/mrtg.log'''
+        0-59/5 * * * *  /usr/bin/mrtg --logging /var/log/mrtg.log

 ## netcat
 There are different incarnations of netcat.
 Type

-'''nc -h'''
+	nc -h

 to check which on you use: